 Read on to learn more about how to record a phone call the most convenient ways possible, the legality of recording, and how to select the best phone recording option for your needs.

 How to record phone calls on an iPhone

 Depending on what iPhone call recording service you plan to use, the way you go about recording phone calls could be very different.
 We’ve outlined three of your main call recording options below, so you can choose the one you like best.

 OpenPhone is a premier VoIP provider that offers a business phone system ideal for companies of any size.
 When it comes to keeping business records, the OpenPhone app makes it easy to record phone calls on your iPhone or iOS-supported device.

-Simply press the red record button on the call control panel and you’re good to go.
+During a phone call, simply swipe up on the call control panel to select recording and you’re good to go.